Merrill Swain: Immersion Education

 Merrill Swain has contributed significantly to immersion pedagogy through her extensive observation and research of French immersion classrooms and other second language learning contexts.
 In the 1970s, immersion education in Canada centrally focused on comprehensible input, achieved by teaching school subjects in French.
 In the 1970s, Swain pushed for change in the way immersion language teaching was conducted.
-Swain pointed out in a 1974 paper co-authored by Henry Barik about their observations in French immersion classrooms in two schools in Elgin county that even after many years in the immersion program, that “some of the errors do not disappear”.
-As such, Swain pushed for a “combination of emphasis on grammatical accuracy and … meaningful communication from the very start”.
+Swain pointed out in a 1974 paper co-authored by Henry Barik about their observations in French immersion classrooms in two schools in Elgin county that, even after many years in the immersion program, “some of the errors do not disappear”.
+Therefore, Swain pushed for a “combination of emphasis on grammatical accuracy and … meaningful communication from the very start”.
 Swain hypothesized that when exposed to content instruction in the target language, learners can deduce the meaning of language through contextual knowledge without needing to understand grammatical structures, and that it is more difficult to use this kind of shortcut when producing output.
 Swain suggested that students should be given more opportunities to produce output in the target language, as it would cause students to better notice structural aspects of the language.
 These ideas formed the basis of Swain’s Output Hypothesis.

 Merrill Swain’s research also showed that teachers’ typical language use was limited in the variety of grammatical forms used, which meant that students had a low amount of exposure to those forms not used by teachers.
 This lopsided input was a factor in students’ continued inaccuracies in some forms.
 To remedy this, Swain suggested that teachers should design activities that “naturally elicit particular uses of language”.